ACT ESOL is an ongoing practice-led collaborative action research project initiated by Serpentine Projects in partnership with English for Action.

 The project brings together English for Speakers of Other Languages (ESOL) teachers and students with participatory theatre practitioners.

 Since 2011, Serpentine Projects’ ongoing Implicated Theatre has formed close relationships with migrants’ rights groups, migrant labour unions, researchers and most recently English for Speakers of Other Languages (ESOL) teachers.
-The project creates workshops, theatrical interventions, tool-kits and pedagogical films inspired by real-life struggle.
-A recurring theme that has emerged from the various Implicated Theatre projects has been around language and language based discrimination.
+The project created workshops, theatrical interventions, tool-kits and pedagogical films inspired by real-life struggle.
+A recurring theme that emerged from the various Implicated Theatre projects has been around language and language based discrimination.

 The existence of educational provision for those affected by a new landscape of increased immigration control is under threat, in particular, the impact that cuts to social services and aggressive immigration policies have had on ESOL provision has been devastating.
 Set against this political backdrop ACT ESOL, an ongoing practice-led collaborative research project, was initiated by Serpentine Projects in partnership with English for Action (EFA).
 The project brings together ESOL teachers and students with theatre director Frances Rifkin (Implicated Theatre) and artist researcher Nelly Alfandari to develop a political and participatory ESOL approach that combines language-learning with a focus on resistance.